quachdoduy/NUX-Root/sources/KeepAlived-CLi.md

 <img alt="Master Election" src="../assets/images/Master Voting Process.png" />

 - A VRRP virtual router uses the **MAC address 00:00:5E:00:01:XX**, being XX the Virtual Router Identifier (VRID), which is different for each virtual router in the network.
-Physical routers within the virtual router (that means, each instance spawned in a host which is part of a virtual router) must communicate within themselves using packets with **multicast address 224.0.0.18** and **IP protocol 112**.
+Physical routers within the virtual router (that means, each instance spawned in a host which is part of a virtual router) must communicate within themselves using packets with **multicast address version 4 224.0.0.18 (v6 FF02::12)** and **IP protocol 112**.
 In a nutshell, this is what you’ll see capturing in the HA interface:

 <img alt="VRRP Cap" src="../assets/images/VRRP_cap.png" />